nipreps/fmripost-aroma/docs/outputs.rst

 to head-motion.
 [Friston1996]_ and [Satterthwaite2013]_ proposed an expansion of the six fundamental head-motion parameters.
-To make this technique more accessible, *fMRIPrep* automatically calculates motion parameter expansion [Satterthwaite2013]_, providing time series corresponding to the first *temporal derivatives* of the six base motion parameters, together with their *quadratic terms*, resulting in the total 24 head motion parameters (six base motion parameters + six temporal derivatives of six motion parameters + 12 quadratic terms of six motion parameters and their six temporal derivatives).
+To make this technique more accessible, *fMRIPost-AROMA* automatically calculates motion parameter expansion [Satterthwaite2013]_, providing time series corresponding to the first *temporal derivatives* of the six base motion parameters, together with their *quadratic terms*, resulting in the total 24 head motion parameters (six base motion parameters + six temporal derivatives of six motion parameters + 12 quadratic terms of six motion parameters and their six temporal derivatives).
-Additionally, *fMRIPrep* returns temporal derivatives and quadratic terms for the three global signals (``csf``, ``white_matter`` and ``global_signal``) to enable applying the 36-parameter denoising strategy proposed by [Satterthwaite2013]_.
+Additionally, *fMRIPost-AROMA* returns temporal derivatives and quadratic terms for the three global signals (``csf``, ``white_matter`` and ``global_signal``) to enable applying the 36-parameter denoising strategy proposed by [Satterthwaite2013]_.